Save data to MongoDB

 Fill in the parameters required by the action:

-Two parameters is required by action "Data to MongoDB":
+Two parameters are required by action "Data to MongoDB":

 1).
-The mongodb collection.
+The Mongodb collection.
 Set it to "t_mqtt_msg" we just created.

 TIP